 - In a large deep dish, such as a 9x13 baking dish, add the raw salmon, 6 cups of water, juice of 2 oranges, 2 springs of rosemary, 3 Tablespoons kosher salt, 1 Tablespoon peppercorns, ¼ cup brown sugar, and 8-10 cubes of ice.

 - Gently move the ingredients around until slightly combined.
-Cover with plastic wrap and place in the refrigerator for 2-4 hours.
+Cover with plastic wrap and place in the refrigerator for 2-4 hours to brine.

-- After brining, remove the salmon from the liquid and pace on a large flat surface.
+- After brining, remove the salmon from the liquid and place on a large flat surface.
 Discard the brine.

 For The Salmon